huggingface/blog/safetensors-official.md

   to be able to load new models even on relatively old `transformers` versions

 As for `safetensors` itself, we're looking into adding more advanced features for LLM training which have their own set of issues with current formats.
-This shouldn't impact using the files.

 Finally, we are looking to release a `1.0` after it being a `transformers` core lib.
 We are considering that it would be enough to be super largely tested